DeterminateSystems/riff/README.md

 # Leave the shell environment
 exit

-# Now try to use protoc again
+# Check for openssl again
-protoc
+which openssl
-# This should fail with:
+# This should either point to an openssl executable on your PATH or fail
-# protoc: command not found
 ```

 ## How to declare package inputs